Warrandyte

 Warrandyte shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally, with university qualification rates of 38.5% among residents aged 15+, surpassing the Australian average of 30.4% and Victoria's rate of 33.4%.
-Bachelor degrees are most common at 25.0%, followed by postgraduate qualifications (9.0%) and graduate diplomas (4.5%).
-Vocational credentials are also prevalent, with 28.9% of residents aged 15+ holding such qualifications – advanced diplomas account for 12.5% and certificates for 16.4%.
+The area's educational profile is notable regionally, with university qualification rates at 38.5% among residents aged 15+, surpassing the Australian average of 30.4% and Victoria's rate of 33.4%.
+Bachelor degrees are most prevalent at 25.0%, followed by postgraduate qualifications (9.0%) and graduate diplomas (4.5%).
+Vocational credentials are also prominent, with 28.9% of residents aged 15+ holding such qualifications – advanced diplomas account for 12.5% while certificates make up 16.4%.

-Educational participation is high, with 31.4% of residents currently enrolled in formal education.
-This includes 11.6% in secondary education, 8.7% in primary education, and 6.4% pursuing tertiary education.
+Educational participation is notably high at 31.4%, including 11.6% in secondary education, 8.7% in primary education, and 6.4% pursuing tertiary education.

 Frequently Asked Questions - Education